heather-parkk/portfolio-hpark/docs/assignments/assignmentp1.md

 ### Potential Stakeholders
 - Young Adults: People who have a busy lifestyle with their work or for other reasons so that they do not have enough time to see them
 - Long-Distance Family Members: Family members who wish to stay connected but struggle due to time zones or busy schedules
-- Couples in Long-Distance Relationships: Couples who experience the challenges of being intimate due to distance
 - Elderly: Elderly individuals who may find technology challenging but want to stay in touch with their family members that are not near

 ### Potential Experts